 African-American

-Albert George Hibbler, better known as Al Hibbler, was an acclaimed American baritone vocalist who rose to fame after singing with Duke Ellington's legendary orchestra.
-Born blind in Tyro, Mississippi, Hibbler later moved to Little Rock, Arkansas, where he attended the Arkansas School for the Blind and sang in the school choir.
+Albert George Hibbler, known professionally as Al Hibbler, was a celebrated American baritone whose career soared after joining Duke Ellington's legendary orchestra.
+Born blind in Tyro, Mississippi, he later moved to Little Rock, Arkansas, where he attended the Arkansas School for the Blind and showcased his talent in the school choir.

-His most significant success came with the hit song "Unchained Melody," which climbed to #3 on the US pop chart and sold over a million copies.
-He also found success with other memorable tracks, including "He," "11th Hour Melody," and "After the Lights Go Down Low."
+His signature hit, "Unchained Melody," soared to #3 on the US pop chart and sold over a million copies.
+Hibbler also enjoyed chart success with classics like "He," "11th Hour Melody," and "After the Lights Go Down Low," earning a lasting place in music history.

 ImprovisationalNaturalistic